refraction-ray/iastu-hpc2-manual/administrators/history/workflow.md

 * Sometimes, after restart of gmond, it cannot collect all metric, some are missed.

   Current Workaround: No idea why.
 Just try restarting gmond service, but it may still not work.
 In sum, gmond status is somewhat fragile and tend to miss some metric.
 Maybe related to this [so](https://serverfault.daytorrents.com/a/422273/25640), try configuring `send_metadata_interval` to nonzero if one use unicast for gmond.
-And be patient after restart, gmond may begin collect missing metric several minutes or hours later.
+And be patient after restart, gmond may begin to collect missing metric several minutes or hours later.

 * In some new machines c[4-8], logrotate doesn't work as expected though the conf is the same as previous machines. `/var/lib/logrotate/status` gives new rotate time while the log isn't rotated at all, this should be the reason, still no idea why status file gives wrong rotate time, though (may be related with cron not sync time with timezone due to lack of restart service).